zooniverse/Front-End-Assets/README.md

 Installation
 ------------

-Try `gem build zoo.gemspec && gem install zoo-x.y.z.gem`.
+Clone it and make sure you're on the "app" branch.
+Try `gem build zoo.gemspec && gem install zoo-*.gem`.

 Then `zoo help` should work.